-- New generic domains were selected by the ICANN board (see below) in November 2000: aero, biz, coop, info, museum, name. - Some country codes are also used by companies not really located in the country, e.g. .to (Tongo), .tm (Turkmenistan), .tv (Tuvalu), .ag (Antigua). - In March 2009, there were 280 top level domains, of which 248 were country codes. - In July 2015, there were more than 1000 top level domains.
+- New generic domains were selected by the ICANN board (see below) in November 2000: aero, biz, coop, info, museum, name. - Some country codes are also used by companies not really located in the country, e.g. .to (Tongo), .tm (Turkmenistan), .tv (Tuvalu), .ag (Antigua). - Normally the leaf nodes are names of computers whereas inner nodes are proper domain names.